RedHatInsights/insights_connexion/README.md

 **db/models.py**

-This is where the SQLAlchemy models are defined.
+This is where the [SQLAlchemy](https://docs.sqlalchemy.org/en/latest/) models are defined.
 They can be defined anywhere, this location is just an example.
+The important piece is to use the base class from this package.
 Here's an example how to define them:

 ```
 from insights_connexion.db.base import Base